-The first should be whether the academic curriculum has everything you are looking for.
-If you’re looking to enter a specific niche of construction management such as commercial building, construction engineering technology, construction safety, civil engineering, or even business administration, make sure the school you are looking at has courses focusing in this area.
+The first should be whether the academic curriculum and coursework has everything you are looking for.
+If you’re looking to enter a specific niche of the construction discipline such as commercial building, construction engineering technology, construction safety, civil engineering, or even business administration, make sure the higher education institution you are looking at has courses focusing in this area.

-But choosing the right school goes far beyond just the right educational curriculum.
+But choosing the right school goes far beyond just the right educational curriculum and coursework.
 You’ll want a school that suits your learning style as well.
 Do you perform well in large group lectures, small courses, or learning independently online?
 Will a large school overwhelm you?
 How will you be able to excel in receiving your bachelor’s degree in as rewarding a way possible?

 Location will also be a factor.
-Do you have work and family obligation that would necessitate finding a school that is nearby or offers night classes?
+Do you have work and family obligations that would necessitate finding a school that is nearby or offers night classes?

 You can even go a step further and look into the additional program requirements.
 For instance, does the program require an internship?
 Will you be doing any hands-on learning or working in the field?
-Does the program have industry connections and a good track record of job placement?
+Does the program have accreditation status or industry connections and a good track record of job placement?

 Attending Traditional College Or University

-The more traditional route to take is to enroll in a four-year bachelor’s degree of Construction Management at a college or university.
+The more traditional route to take is to enroll in a four-year bachelor’s degree program at a construction management college or university.
 This will involve learning in the classroom at the school you’ve chosen that suits your needs.
 You’ll take all of your courses on campus and may have to do an internship or apprenticeship with a construction company in your community.
 Some schools will set these up for you while in others you will have to apply for internships at construction companies on your own.

 Though attending college or university in person is the more traditional route, new learning options have emerged that are likely much more affordable and flexible for your schedule, especially if you are someone who is working full time in the construction industry and wants to get ahead by moving up to a management position by attaining your bachelor’s degree.

 What You’ll Learn In Your Construction Management Bachelor’s Degree Program

 Construction management involves much more than just managing your team of construction workers.
-A construction manager must also know how to manage a budget, organize and supervise the project work from beginning to end, understand building codes, blueprints, legal issues, surveying, construction methods and materials, mechanical systems, and will probably need some skill with field-specific computer applications.
-Therefore, the course work in a construction management bachelor’ degree program will focus on the business, technical, and legal aspects of construction.
+A construction manager must also know how to manage a budget, organize and supervise the project work from beginning to end, understand building codes, blueprints, legal issues, surveying, construction methods and construction materials, differing construction techniques, mechanical systems, and will probably need some skill with field-specific computer applications.
+Therefore, the coursework in a construction management bachelor’s degree program will focus on the business, technical, and legal aspects of construction and the construction process.

-Courses in business will include economics, cost estimating and analysis, statistics, and financial accounting.
+Courses in business may include economics, cost estimating and analysis, statistics, and financial accounting.
 Legal courses might include ethics, construction law, and safety.
-And technical courses may include construction software and surveying layout.
+And technical courses may include construction technology and software and surveying layout.

 You’ll learn the construction process from a business perspective.
-This will give you the managerial skills you need to be able to manage a construction project as well as employees, contractors and subcontractors.
+This will give you the managerial skills you need to be able to manage a building construction project as well as construction professional employees, contractors, and subcontractors.
 Beyond your workers, you’ll also need to know how to manage a budget, schedule, quality, and safety on your work site.